Donnell Ballagh O'Cahan: Marriages

-O'Cahan and the Flight of the Earls
+Flight of the Earls

-In September 1607 Tyrone and other earls fled the country; the same month, O'Cahan was knighted.
+O'Cahan was knighted on 20 June 1607.
+In September, Tyrone and other earls fled the country in what is known as the Flight of the Earls.

 In early 1608, O'Cahan's brother joined the rebellion of Cahir O'Doherty, and although O'Cahan was not officially implicated, he was suspected of having knowledge of the uprising.
 He was arrested but never tried.
 The antiquarian Francis Joseph Bigger has suggested that he was rumoured to have attempted flight with Tyrone and the other rebel lords, and had only been prevented from doing so by an "accidental delay in crossing some ferry on the road".
-In the vent, O'Cahan remained in Limavady Castle following Tyrone's flight.
+In the event, O'Cahan remained in Limavady Castle following Tyrone's flight.
 Sir Arthur Chichester—the Crown's Lord Deputy in Ulster—reasoned, says Bigger, that this indicated not only his sympathy for the rebels but mens rea also.
 This was compounded by the fact that, in English eyes, O'Cahan "had become troublesome, and almost unmanageable of late, so, everything considered, it was thought best to take him also into special keeping at Dublin Castle".
 Bigger notes that, although O'Cahan had remained loyal to his liege lord throughout the latter's seven-year campaign at the Crown, in 1608 he joined the major English statesman and commander in Ireland, Henry Docwra, on condition that O'Cahan would receive sufficient grants and lands to enable him to establish himself independently of Tyrone, and would no longer hold his estates in fief.

 Downfall and death

 O'Cahan's arrangement with Docwra regarding his lands was agreed to by the government, but Chichester managed to persuade the government to repudiate the deal.
 O'Cahan, says Bigger, went "frantic": his behaviour allowed Chichester to claim that O'Cahan had spoken and acted treasonably.
-O'Cahan spent the rest of his life imprisoned in the Tower of London, dying there around 1626.
+O'Cahan was arrested in 1608 and spent the rest of his life imprisoned in the Tower of London, dying there around 1617.

 During his imprisonment, the Plantation of Ulster continued westwards.
 However, his legal title to the Bann−Foyle region was not contested and, even though O'Cahan was never to return, no individual planter ever laid claim to his estate.